 Iron deficiency in toddlers may affect up to 15% of little ones.
-Read on to learn more about low iron in toddlers and how iron rich foods for toddlers may help resolve the problem.
+Read on to learn more about low iron in toddlers and how iron-rich foods for toddlers may help resolve the problem.

-Iron is critical micronutrient that supports red blood cells and is essential for delivering oxygen from the lungs to the body.
+Iron is a critical micronutrient that supports red blood cells and is essential for delivering oxygen from the lungs to the body.
 Inadequate iron may lead to a serious condition called iron deficiency anemia.
 Symptoms of low iron in toddlers may include pale skin, fatigue, and frequent infections.
 Iron deficiency anemia can also have long-term, irreversible effects on children’s cognitive and behavioral development.

 Determining whether your little one has low iron and investigating the root cause requires careful evaluation by a health professional.
 In the US, children should have bloodwork screened sometime between 9-12 months, and again between 15-18 months to assess their risk.
-Babies who are born prematurely, have not been given complimentary iron fortified foods after 6 months of age, have had lead exposure, or have an underlying health condition may be at increased risk for iron deficiency and iron deficiency anemia.
+Babies who are born prematurely, have not been given complimentary iron-fortified foods after 6 months of age, have had lead exposure, or have an underlying health condition may be at increased risk for iron deficiency and iron-deficiency anemia.

 A diet that does not provide adequate iron is the most common cause of low iron in toddlers.
-In particular, little ones who drink more than 24 ounces a day of cow (or goat milk) may be at risk if they do not eat enough foods that have iron; milk is not a good source of iron and may block it’s absorption.
+In particular, little ones who drink more than 24 ounces a day of cow (or goat milk) may be at risk if they do not eat enough foods that have iron; milk is not a good source of iron and may block its absorption.

 While diet is one of the best ways to prevent and manage iron deficiency in toddlers, some children may need an iron supplement to get what they need – you’ll want to talk with your healthcare professional if you’re unsure.

 Generally, children one to four years should aim for 7 mg of iron daily.
 And, for many, this can be achieved by offering iron-rich foods each day.
-Some healthy, iron foods for toddlers can include red meat, chicken, leafy greens, nuts and beans.
+Some healthy, iron foods for toddlers can include red meat, chicken, leafy greens, nuts, and beans.
 Also, complementing the iron-rich foods with those naturally high in vitamin C, such as oranges, strawberries, melons, and bell peppers, will naturally help with iron absorption.

-If you’d like to see if KABRITA Goat Milk Formula* is right for your family, check out our Special Offer.
+If you’d like to see if Kabrita Goat Milk Formula is right for your family, check out our Special Offer.